How to Draw a Canopy, Rainforest Canopy

 Start out by picking your supplies.
 I decided to start using Cretacolor graphite instead of the usual Derwent graphite.
 I used F graphite for sketching and details and 6B graphite for shading.
 If you have woodless 6B graphite go ahead and use it.
-It will save you a lot of trouble when shading large areas.
+It

 Build so leaf clusters around the tree.
 Use a kneaded eraser to clean up your lines.
 Refine you lines a bit as well.